 Make sure they know what they should be getting out of the training.
 For example, have it in writing in front of them: “By the end of this training, you will be able to…”

 2. Do A Survey to Find Out What Employees Want

-When creating your training program, take the data from the survey into consideration.
+When creating your training program, take the survey data generation into consideration.

 3. Use A Knowledge Base to Make Learning Convenient